isomerpages/moe-bendemeerpri/_curriculum/Aesthetics.md

                 <h5><em>Outreach Programme</em></h5>
                 <p>
                     <br>Working on the community approach, the school continue to reach out to
                     our school partners.
-In conjunction tothe major festivals celebrated in school, through a tiered approach, different levels of students designed and created mementos for the non-teaching staff and the canteen vendors.&nbsp;&nbsp;</p>
+In conjunction to the major festivals celebrated in school, through a tiered approach, different levels of students designed and created mementos for the non-teaching staff and the canteen vendors.&nbsp;&nbsp;</p>
             </td>